The Human-Computer Interaction Design Ontology (HCIDO)

 Definition:

-A Software Design Object is an Interactive Software System that plays the role of Software Design Object and implements a Mental HCI Design Object.
+An Interactive Software System that plays the role of Software Design Object and implements a Mental HCI Design Object.

 Relations: